jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-Suppression of the CAA record or insertion of a bogus CAA record could enable an attacker to obtain a certificate from an Issuer that was not authorized to issue for that Domain Name.
+Suppression of the CAA record or insertion of a bogus CAA record could enable an attacker to obtain a certificate from an Issuer that was not authorized to issue for an affected FQDN.

 Where possible, Issuers SHOULD perform DNSSEC validation to detect missing or modified CAA record sets.

-In cases where DNSSEC is not deployed for a corresponding Domain Name, an Issuer SHOULD attempt to mitigate this risk by employing appropriate DNS security controls.
+In cases where DNSSEC is not deployed for a corresponding FQDN, an Issuer SHOULD attempt to mitigate this risk by employing appropriate DNS security controls.
 For example, all portions of the DNS lookup process SHOULD be performed against the authoritative name server.